 It is difficult to reach an approached assessment of health consequences of the Chernobyl accident.
 Apart from the direct and immediate effects observed on people who on the site at the time of the disaster, diseases such as cancers occur years after exposure.
 These cancers are not specific to exposure to radioactive substances.
 To assess their number, one must identify an excess of cancers in exposed populations compared to unexposed populations: a delicate task that requires large scale monitoring over decades and an efficient health system.

 The main victims are among the 6 to 7 million people living near Chernobyl in Ukraine, Russia and Belarus.
-Among this population, an epidemic of thyroid cancer is clearly attributable to the accident.
+Among this population, an epidemic of thyroid cancers is clearly attributable to the accident.
+The thyroid produces hormones essential in particular to ensure the teenagers and children development.
+It uses iodine, a mineral found in food, to make these hormones.
 A review by international experts published in 2005 reported 4000 cases among children and adolescents who were under age of 18 in 1986.
 Among these 15 were fatal.
 Since the disease is rare at this age, the thyroids cancers in the Chernobyl region are undoubtedly caused by the disaster.

 The number of cancers at Chernobyl is generally calculated from those observed after Hiroshima and Nagasaki through a rule of proportionality : this much Sieverts give this much deaths, etc. These assessments are to be used with caution.
 The blind use of a rule of proportionality masks large uncertainties.

 The circumstances are not comparable.
-At Hiroshima and Nagasaki, out of the blast effect and burns, there was an intense flux of prompts neutrons and gamma just after the bomb explosion(*).
-In the case of Chernobyl, there was no neutrons and radiations have been issued with much lower rates and doses.
+At Hiroshima and Nagasaki, aside from, after the the blast effect and burns due to the bomb explosion, it was the intense "prompt" neutron and gamma radiation that caused deaths.
+In the case of Chernobyl, there was no such neutrons and radiations have been issued with much lower rates and doses.

 According to the report of experts published by the IAEA in 2006, 9300 fatal cancers attributable to Chernobyl accident may occur during their lifetimes, among the inhabitants of the former USSR and the liquidators.
 It will be difficult to determine the real number of deaths from these cancers, which are indistinguishable from those caused by the other risk factors.
 According to the categories, these additional deaths represent 0.6 to 5% of normally expected cancer deaths.